The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Application to Bayesian neural networks

 To balance the approximation error term and the stochastic error term in \ref{eq:r2}, we have to choose an optimal network width.
 In this section we present a fully data-driven approach to this hyperparameter optimization problem which avoids evaluating competing network architectures on a validation set.
 To account for the model selection problem, we augment the approach with a mixing prior, which prefers narrower neural networks.
 Equivalently, this approach can be understood as a hierarchical Bayes method where we put a geometric distribution on the hyperparameter $r$.
 While this method has interesting theoretical properties, an efficient implementation is challenging and left for future research.
+Still, it can be seen as a link to the literature on model selection through hierarchical priors, see, \emph{e.g.}, \cite{Guedj2013} for additive models and \cite{SteffenTrabs2025} for sparse neural networks.

 We set